visit-dav/visit/src/doc/java_client/index.rst

 The Java client for a particular version of VisIt is available as separate tarball on our `downloads page <https://visit-dav.github.io/visit-website/releases-as-tables>`_.
 Look for ``jvisit<version>.tar.gz``, e.g. ``jvisit3.3.0.tar.gz``.
 Simply untar to the directory of your choosing to use it.
+Note that the tarball untars its contents to ``.`` and not its own directory.
+Its best to make a directory (e.g. ``mkdir visit_java``), copy the tarball into that directory and untar it there.

 Building from source